reagan203/phase1-project/README.md

-for each element of the API we add a like and a dislike button add an event listiner for each of the buttons both the like and the dislike button set the count for each button to be zero
+for each element of the API we add a like and a dislike button add an event listiner for each of the buttons both the like and the dislike button set the count for each button to be zero appending the list to the container

+creating a comment section to take the comments of the user use an eventlistiner to add to the dom give it the condition not to submit if the comment is empty using if append the comment

+craete a button for the about an in the button put the anchor button